Tea: Developments

 Through the centuries, a variety of techniques for processing tea, and a number of different forms of tea, were developed.
 During the Han and Six Dynasties, tea was steamed and pounded, shaped into cake form, slowly dried over low fire, and suspended to air dry.
 Chunks of tea were then boiled to drink, flavoured with orange peels, jujube, mint, ginger or scallion.
-Tea was similarly prepared in cake form during the Tang dynasty, but the technique slowly changed.
-By the Song dynasty, loose-leaf tea was developed and became popular.
+Tea was similarly prepared in cake form during the Tang dynasty, but Lu Yu disparaged the use of various condiments to flavour the tea apart from salt.
+By the Song dynasty, loose-leaf tea was developed and became common.
 During the Yuan and Ming dynasties, unoxidized tea leaves were first stirred in a hot dry pan, then rolled and air-dried, a process that stops the oxidation process that would have turned the leaves dark, thereby allowing tea to remain green.
 In the 15th century, oolong tea, in which the leaves are allowed to partially oxidize before being heated in the pan, was developed.
 Western tastes, however, favoured the fully oxidized black tea, and the leaves were allowed to oxidize further.
 Yellow tea was an accidental discovery in the production of green tea during the Ming dynasty, when apparently careless practices allowed the leaves to turn yellow, which yielded a different flavour.